Radio and Telly

 BT Vision General Questions:

-Q. Subscription: Do you have to pay anything else after the installation and subscription like you do with Sky TV or is it free to view all of the channels excluding Freeview? - Mark Bird Dec 2006
+Q. Subscription: Do you have to pay anything else after the installation and subscription like you do with Sky TV or is it free to view all of the channels excluding Freeview?

-HD LogoHD content now available: BT released a patch for their boxes in August 2008, and it's now possible to download HD content to your BT Vision boxes.
-Prices are £4.95 for a blockbuster HD movie, or £2.95 for an older HD movie.
+You can get some HD content though, and that’s using the Vision On Demand service.
+It’s now possible to download HD content to your BT Vision boxes.
+At the time of writing, prices are £4.95 for a blockbuster HD movie, or £2.95 for an older HD movie.

 BT Vision HD Downloads

-On Demand 'Downloads' option, added August 2008
+On Demand HD ‘Downloads’ option

 Q. Does the BT Vision support Dolby 5.1 Surround Sound?